Titanic navigation bridge: Gangway shelter

-The Olympics bridge shelter, similar to that on the Titanic, was equipped with the auxiliary steering wheel and five order transmitters.
+Olympics bridge shelter, similar to that on Titanic, was equipped with an auxiliary steering wheel and five order transmitters.

 At the forward end of the boat deck, there was a shelter and two manoeuvring fins.
 A railing connected them, lining the front of the deck.
 The bridge shelter was airy and open on both sides to the officers' promenade.
 Nine windows gave the helmsman and navigation officers an unobstructed view of the foremast and bow.

 Auxiliary helm and course compass

-Under the bridge shelter there was an auxiliary steering wheel for Titanics rudder.
+Under the bridge shelter, there was an auxiliary steering wheel for Titanics rudder.
 It was used during harbour entrances and exits, so that the helmsman, working in open space, could more easily hear the successive orders of the manoeuvring officers.
 The auxiliary helm was also used along the coast, in good weather or hot conditions.
 It was mechanically connected to the main rudder.

 A course compass, manufactured in Glasgow, was located opposite the auxiliary helm, so that the helmsman could see it at all times.
 The instrument consisted of a wooden base (cockpit) topped by a magnetic compass, fitted with an internal oil light.
 It indicated the ship's course.
 In addition, a rudder angle indicator (axiometer) was fixed to the ceiling of the bridge shelter.
 This electrical indicator told the helmsman the precise angular position of the rudder in relation to the ship's axis.
-The third officer, Herbert Pitman, was in charge of checking the compass, correcting the compass course with the help of the deviation curve.
+The third officer, Herbert Pitman, was in charge of checking the compass and correcting the compass course with the help of the deviation curve.
 The officer relied on the bearing compass, located on a platform on the boat deck, between the second and third funnels, in the centre of the liner.
 Navigation could be astronomical, using the stars and the sun.
 An identical compass and the main helm were located in the wheelhouse.